An illustration of legacy software reengineering.

 Some companies may find it easier to keep their databases in the existing storage and transfer access to the new system.
 But, in many cases, old data storage systems are insecure.
 Hence, the attempt to save costs will be unjustified.

-Cloud migration and turning to alternative solutions such as BaaS are much more cost-effective and time-saving than building a new backend from scratch.
+Cloud migration and alternative solutions such as BaaS are much more cost-effective and time-saving than building a new backend from scratch.

 Our Experience